fbpx

 Cows, chickens, pigs and other farmed animals are currently excluded from the main, yet fundamental, protections of the Animal Welfare and Safety Act

-Article 7 of the Act excludes from its main protections all animals used for agricultural purposes, namely those set out in Article 5 (obligation of the owner or guardian of an animal to provide them with water, food, shelter, care, etc.) and Article 6 (prohibition on anyone causing distress to an animal), provided they are treated in accordance with the “generally recognized rules” of the industry.
+Section 7 of the Act excludes from its main protections all animals used for agricultural purposes, namely those set out in section 5 (obligation of the owner or guardian of an animal to provide them with water, food, shelter, care, etc.) and section 6 (prohibition on anyone causing distress to an animal), provided they are treated in accordance with the “generally recognized rules” of the industry.
 However, these “rules” are not explicitly defined in the law.
 Consequently, any practice widely adopted by the industry is considered to be “generally recognized.”
 This means that the industry itself determines which practices are exempt from the law and are thus legal.

 That’s why it’s perfectly legal and even common practice to castrate a piglet without anesthesia, even when the same action on a dog or a cat would result in prosecution and even imprisonment.